Chart Color Schemes

 Population growth drivers in Narooma - Bermagui are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For unscheduled areas, NSW State Government's SA2 level projections (released in 2022 with a base year of 2021) are applied.
-Age group growth rates from these aggregations are used for years 2032 to 2041.
-By 2041, the population is projected to increase by 1,118 persons (10.8% total increase), following trends of non-metropolitan areas nationally.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections show that the population is expected to increase by 1,118 persons to 2041, reflecting an increase of 10.8% over the 17-year period.

 Frequently Asked Questions - Population